 And as an extra bonus, you don’t need to have any type of experience, let alone degree or training.
 All you need is the thirst to learn how it works.

-If you want to start a blog, head over to Bluehost to get the most popular webhosting package for blogging beginners out there.
+If you want to start a blog, head over to Siteground to get the most popular webhosting package for blogging beginners out there.

 12. Software Developer